oneeve8/kobble-data/content/feamber.md

 # Amber, Trees, Electricity
 ## Speculation On Tree Of Knowledge

-We live in a Temporal Real
+We live in a Temporal Realm
+We are just here temporarily
+This is a limited realm